If you’re looking for information about nursing trends in 2021, you’ve come to the right place.

-We’ve put together a list of 25 nursing trends we expect to see in 2020 and beyond based on the latest data and insights from American Nurse Today, the Association of American Medical Colleges, the American Association of Nurse Practitioners, and other sources.
+We’ve put together a list of top nursing trends we expect to see in 2021 and beyond based on the latest data and insights from American Nurse Today, the Association of American Medical Colleges, the American Association of Nurse Practitioners, and other sources.

-Read on to learn what to expect in the constantly-changing world of nursing in 2020.
+Read on to learn what to expect in the ever-changing world of nursing in 2021.

 1. Online education programs will increase in popularity.

-In light of these changes, the motivation for nurses to pursue higher education is stronger than ever.
+In light of these changes, and in the face of the ongoing Covid-19 pandemic, the motivation for nurses to pursue higher education is stronger than ever.
 Online nursing degree programs provide a way for nurses to obtain a degree while continuing to work full-time, opening the door to higher education without the need to sacrifice work-related responsibilities or family obligations.
-We predict the popularity of online MSN-FNP and online Post-Master’s FNP Certificate programs to increase in 2020.

 2. The shortage of primary care physicians will create an even greater demand for Family Nurse Practitioners.